maslovakate/AWS-DE-Certification/README.md

 ## 3. Semi-Structured Data

-Definition: Data that is not as organized as structured data but has some level of structure in the form of tags, hierarchies, or other patterns.
+Data that is not as organized
+as structured data but has some level of structure in the form of tags, hierarchies, or other patterns.